 Affinity bias is where we feel we have an affinity to people because of shared interests, and/or because they have similarities to other people in our social, professional or church circles.
-We warm up to someone we feel a connection to; maybe because they attended the same school or college, or grew up in the same town.
 In appointments and recruitment, this can lead to individuals and organisations making decisions that preserve the status quo, rather than being dynamic.